 Hex Value Description Turn on all protection bits.
 0 Remove all protections from the active worksheet/workbook.
 2 Data: Include all the cells in a worksheet, data cells or label cells.
-80 Structure : Keep the columns in the sheet unchanged.
+80 Structure: Keep the columns in the sheet unchanged.
 Prevent insert/delete columns or moving columns, but allow rows to be changed.
 100 Rename: Prevent changing sheet name (not supported for workbook).
 400 Delete: Prevent object from being deleted.
-Note: Pafers applying protections, places road the note on Evaluaion Zones
+Note: Before applying protections, please read the note on Exclusion Zones.